AmitKabya/OGRE/README.md

 Lines 123-130- Link prediction task: A csv file of non edges is needed (as explained above), you can see comments in the code.
 For more details you can go to
 `evaluation_tasks -> link_prediction.py`. <br>
 Lines 132-136- Vertex classification task: You can see comments in the code.
 For more details you can go to `evaluation_tasks -> node_classification.py`.

+If link prediction/vertex classificaion tasks have been performed, one can also plot graphs of scores as function of size of the core, scores as function of test ratio and running time.
+To do that, toy can go to `evaluation_tasks -> plot_results.py`.